Melissa Kretschmer

-Melissa Kretschmer (born 1962, Santa Monica, California) is an American contemporary artist known for her hybrid sculpture/painting works.
+Melissa Kretschmer (born 1962) is an American contemporary artist known for her hybrid sculpture/painting works.
 She has exhibited extensively both nationally and internationally.
 She lives and works in New York City.

 Education and work

 Kretschmer received a MFA and BFA from the ArtCenter College of Design in Pasadena, California.

 Over the course of 25 years, Kretschmer has maintained a rigorous practice of producing deceptively minimal paintings.
 Her works have been compared to valentines, reliquaries and hermetically sealed vaults.
 Kretschmer makes use of a variety of materials and techniques that work to redefine formal preconceptions associated with painting as a medium.
 Vellum, gesso, gouache, plywood and beeswax are among the materials Kretschmer inventively employs.
 Joining such materials to one another in the manner of collage, her process is one based in both improvisation and meticulousness.
 These fragments are often measured to a fraction of an inch, but Kretschmer firmly pushes back against precision in favor of accuracy.
 All of such deliberate gestures work to play with the experience of looking, and play with the viewer's perception of flatness and dimensionality.
 In 1992 her work was included in the exhibition Slow Art: Painting in New York Now at MoMA PS1.